 - Rock Harbor Trading Post

 - Potable Water

 - Boat Rentals

 Located on the southwest end of the park, Windigo has ranger programs, park information, and displays.
-Backcountry permits are issued here.
-Services available in Windigo area:
+Backcountry permits are issued here as well.
+Services available in the Windigo area:

 - Pump Out Service